-Limber Honeysuckle is a Wisconsin native vine.
-It’s a low, climbing, vine-like shrub with arching branches.
+Limber Honeysuckle is a low-growing Wisconsin native vine that’s shrub-like with arching branches.
 In late spring, expect a display of showy red, stalk-less flowers with yellow stamens.
-Afterwards, it forms green fruits that mature to a vibrant red-orange.
-It’s deciduous, and the glossy green leaves turn yellow in fall before falling off.
+Afterward, it forms green fruits that mature to a vibrant red-orange color.
+A deciduous plant, its glossy green leaves turn yellow in fall before falling off.
 The long, cone-shaped, red flowers attract hummingbirds and other pollinators, while the berries are desirable to birds.

-Native to Canada and central to eastern United States.
-This variety of honeysuckle is considered non-invasive, but the fruit is poisonous to humans.
+Native to Canada and central to the eastern United States, this variety of honeysuckle is considered non-invasive, but the fruit is poisonous to humans.

-Prune spent flowers to promote repeat bloom.
-Prune the vine back in the winter to increase flowering later.
-Limber Honeysuckle can be severely pruned if necessary, to control their size.
+Prune spent flowers to promote repeat bloom and prune back in the winter to increase flowering the following year.
+Limber Honeysuckle can be severely pruned, if necessary, to control the size.
 This is best done in fall or winter when the plant is dormant.